-Do you need help with cat behaviour?
+Do you need help with your cat's behaviour?

-Our beautiful girl, Karma
+Our gorgeous girl, Karma

 Psychology is the study of mental processes and behaviour.
 By observing cats and their behaviour, we can discover a lot about our feline friends.

-It may not seem like it at times, but cats that have behavioural issues are not acting out of spite - there is usually a valid reason for their behaviour.
-Like humans, cats may face different challenges and needs at different times of their lives and when they do, they need your understanding, and possibly your assistance.
-Luckily, in some instances, the cause of the issue may be obvious and a solution easily found.
+It may not seem like it at times, but cats that have behavioural issues are not acting out of spite.
+In their mind, there is a valid reason for their behaviour.
+Like humans, cats are complex emotional beings and may face different challenges and needs at different times of their lives and when they do, they need your love, understanding, and possibly your assistance.
+Luckily, in some instances, the cause of the issue may be easy for you to uncover and a solution easily found.
 At other times, it may take a bit more work to uncover the cause of the behaviour and then address it, which is where I can help.

-Our gorgeous girls, Karma and Star enjoying a snuggle
+Our gorgeous girls, Karma and Star